Partnerships for Climate Justice in the Bay Area

 Why climate change, and why now?

 Climate change poses an unprecedented threat to humanity worldwide, including here in the Bay Area.
-As the effects of sea level rise, extreme heat, and wildfire smoke exacerbate long-standing racial, economic and public health inequities, communities of color are facing the greatest impacts.
-Addressing these inequities and building community resilience are urgent priorities.
+Sea level rise, extreme heat, and wildfire smoke are all environmental issues exacerbated by climate change that pose significant security and health threats, with particularly harmful impacts on communities already experiencing socioeconomic vulnerability.
+Addressing these vulnerabilities and building community resilience are urgent priorities.
 At the same time, we need to make drastic changes to our current energy system in order to avoid even more catastrophic impacts in the future.
 This transition to clean energy must be an equitable one.

 What is PCJ in the Bay?